rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

 ## <a name="Conclusion"></a>4) Conclusion

+That's it.
+That's all there is to the process.

+There are of course much more robust ways to go about any step in this process, but this approach is likely to give you 80% of the value at 20% of the effort.

-That's the process.
-You should have:
+You should now have:

 <ol style="list-style-type:upper-alpha">
 <li>A quantitative analysis of your sourcing needs.</li>